angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboard.md

 Below are a few examples of decks that could fit multiple archetypes and the elements to consider when facing them:

-#### Urza Echo
+#### 8-Cast

-Part Stompy deck and part blue based combo deck.
+Part Stompy deck and part blue based control deck.
 This deck can be difficult to deal with.
 They will have both Force of Will and Chalice of the Void post board so you will want to consider balancing out permanent removal and your anti-blue suite for the match.
-If you run Leyline of the Void then that could be a consideration but any soft graveyard interaction is likely a trap to run.
+Better to focus on the 8+ counterspells post board than the 4 Chalices.

 #### Esper Vial